Dyson Cinetic Big Ball Animal Canister Review

 You only have to empty the bin when it gets full.
 There are some limitations though as Dyson warns consumers not to use this on hot ash as it could damage the rubberized tips.

 Watch this video from Ibasaic to see what’s inside the box and how all these attachments go together.
-Remember that the Dyson he has is the UK version, the US version may have different accessories included.
+The Dyson in the video is the UK version.
+If you buy in the United States you may get a different set of tools.

 For the $500 or so dollars you are spending, you will get a lot.
 One of my favorite tools is the tangle free turbine tool which in itself costs around $47.
 This tool in my opinion is one of the best hair cleaning tools in the market right now.